-While it is possible to short sell with share dealing, the process is complex – involving borrowing stock, then selling it on – and comes with the risk of a short squeeze.
+And while it is possible to short sell with share dealing, the process is complex – involving borrowing stock, then selling it on – and comes with the risk of a short squeeze.
 With trading, shorting is just the opposite of buying.
-When you open a position, you’ll have the option to go long (buy) or short (sell).
+When you open a position, you’ll have option to go long or short.
 The choice is up to you.

-How to trade shares online with share CFDs
+How to trade shares online with City Index

-A CFD is a derivative that allows an investor to speculate on whether the value of a financial product will rise or fall by the time they close their contract.
+A contract for difference (CFD) is a form of trading that allows an investor to speculate on whether the value of a financial product will rise or fall by the time they close their contract.
 In many ways, it works similarly to share dealing – but you buy and sell contracts instead of shares.

-For example, say you want to open a long position on Commonwealth Bank.
-Instead of buying Commonwealth Bank shares, you’d buy Commonwealth Bank CFDs.
+For example, say you want to open a long position on Rolls Royce.
+Instead of buying Rolls Royce shares, you’d buy Rolls Royce CFDs.
 Buying one CFD gives you the same position as buying one share – buying 500 CFDs, meanwhile, is the same as buying 500 shares.

 To go short, you sell contracts instead of buying them.

-Before you begin trading share CFDs, it’s always recommended to practise.
-City Index offers a free demo account with $20,000 in virtual funds so you can experience the markets and our platform.
+Before you dive into trading share CFDs, it’s always recommended to practise.
+City Index offers a free demo account so you can experience the markets and our platform.
 This is an excellent way to get a feel for trading in a risk-free environment.